phetsims/gas-properties/doc/implementation-notes.md

 The main model class is [DiffusionModel](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionModel.js).
 Like the model in the other screens, it is a subclass of [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js).

-The _Diffusion_ screen introduces a removable vertical divider to the container.
+The container, [DiffusionContainer](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionContainer.js), has no lid, but adds a removable vertical divider.

 Collision detection is handled in [DiffusionCollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionCollisionDetector.js), a subclass of the same
 [CollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/common/model/CollisionDetector.js) used in the other screens.
 When the divider is in place, `DiffusionCollisionDetector` treats the container as 2 separate containers, with the divider playing the role of a container's wall.
 All other aspects of collision detection and response are identical.

 ### View